yonigibbs/elm-i18next-gen/README.md

 Optionally, the following arguments can also be supplied:
 * `--overwrite` (short form `-o`): Ensures that if the any of the target files exist, they will be overwritten.
 If this argument isn't supplied and any of the target files exist, the process will abort.
+See the [Overwriting](#overwriting) section below for further details.
 * `--watch` (short form `-w`): Watches the source file for changes and regenerates the code whenever it does.

 Below is an example of running this tool using `npx`, including the arguments: